-Laser therapy is one of the newest methods for treating toenail fungus, and we are proud to have been the first location on Long Island to feature the Noveon laser system for this purpose.
+Laser therapy is one of the newest methods for treating toenail fungus, and we are proud to offer this advaced treatment in our office.

-Laser treatment uses light energy at specific wavelengths to pass through nail tissue and attack the fungus that is holed up underneath.
+Laser treatment uses light energy at specific wavelengths to pass through nail tissue and attack the fungus underneath the nail.
 In other words, it hits the fungus directly where it is, but without causing any pain or any damage to the nails or skin.
-This is not the kind of laser that burns – you won’t even see any smoke!
+This is not the kind of laser that burns your skin.

-The Noveon laser has a high rate of success compared to other traditional treatments.
-It is also completely safe and has no side effects.
-A typical course of laser treatment requires 2-4 sessions, each of which lasts up to 30 minutes.
-The overall length of treatment might be longer or shorter depending on the particulars of your condition.
+Laser therapy has a high rate of success compared to other traditional treatments.
+It is also completely safe and FDA approved.
+A typical course of laser treatment requires 10-12 sessions, each of which lasts about 20 minutes.
+The overall length of treatment might be longer or shorter depending your condition.

-If topical medications are part of a treatment plan, we will typically file the nails down to provide the medication a better chance to reach deeper into the nails.
+If topical medications are indicated as part of your treatment plan, we will typically file the nails down to provide the medication a better chance to reach deeper into the nails.

 Oral Antifungal Medications

-Of the three above options, laser therapy tends to be the one we will recommend first.
+Of the three above options, laser therapy tends to be the most effective.
 It has most of the benefits with much fewer hassles or potential downsides.
 The other options might be recommended in conjunction with laser, but also sometimes on their own, depending on the case.